 A combination of magnesium salts (aspartate, oxide and octadecanoate) were incorporated to take the place of the magnesium oxide.
 While most of the magnesium is in the form of the aspartate (the form that has been shown influence testosterone levels and is the ingredient that is ZMA, along with zinc monomethione and B6, which are also in TestoBoost).
 Magnesium in the form of oxide and octadecanoate are also included as both sources of magnesium and to make the tablets more cohesive and less susceptible to breaking in transport.

 Arginine alpha-ketoglutarateThis compound has several important effects.
-First of all it moderately increases nitric oxide (NO), and secondly it increases growth hormone secretion.
+First of all it moderately increases nitric oxide (NO), and secondly it supports growth hormone secretion.*

 5-Methyl Methoxy Isoflavone

-Methoxy Isoflavone has been shown to increase protein synthesis in animal models, including livestock, with no significant side effects.
-Anecdotal evidence over the past year has shown that it may exhibit some mild anabolic.
-Similarly ecdysone, also known as beta ecdysterone and 20 beta hydroxyecdysterone, has shown to have some anabolic effects.
+Methoxy Isoflavone has been suggested to support protein synthesis in animal models, including livestock, with no significant side effects.
+Anecdotal evidence over the past year has shown that it may exhibit some mild anabolic support.* Similarly ecdysone, also known as beta ecdysterone and 20 beta hydroxyecdysterone, has shown to have some anabolic effects.

 Ecdysone (beta ecdysterone, ecditen, 20 beta hydroxyecdysterone)